 Rock climbing, both indoor and outdoor, has exploded in popularity over the last decade – so much so that a rock climbing event has been added to the Tokyo 2020 Olympic Games.

 With this explosion comes an increasing number of people who want to get into the sport but don’t know where to start.
-If you fall into this category (pardon the poorly judged pun), then here’s what to do first…
+We asked Stephen from Pinnacle Sports in Queensland what to do first if you fall into this category (pardon the poorly judged pun).

 #1 Go To A Climbing Gym